 Step 1: Make the cake layers

-Cream the butter and sugar together then beat in the eggs and vanilla.
-Combine the dry ingredients and add them to the butter mixture followed by the milk.
+Cream the butter, oil, and sugar together then beat in the eggs and vanilla.
+Combine the dry ingredients and add them to the butter mixture followed by the buttermilk.
 Mix everything together just until combined.

-Divide the batter between two 8-inch cake pans and bake for 25 minutes in a 350°F oven.
+Divide the batter between two 9-inch cake pans and bake for 20-25 minutes in a 350°F oven.

 Step 2: Make the frosting